-ION BIOTEC has developed a new technology capable of achieving concentrations of more than 100 mg/l of these species in deionized water that remain stable for days and even weeks.
+ION BIOTEC has developed a new technology capable of achieving concentrations of more than 100 mg/l of these species in deionized water that remain stable for weeks.
 Furthermore, while most devices activate liquid volumes of a few milliliters and require very long treatment times, at ION BIOTEC we have a high-tech system that reduces treatment times and increases production volumes.

 The figure shows two spectra in the visible and ultraviolet range obtained during the production of plasma activated water in ION BIOTEC.
 The spectral lines showing the relative abundance of oxigen and nitrigen ion species (NO, OH, N+,O+ and excited N2) are cleary visible.
 These species are absorbed by the water forming nitrates, nitrites and hidrogen peroxide among other compunds.

 Several scientific studies have shown the excellent results of the use of plasma activated media in medicine in relation to sterilization of living tissues, non-necrotic coagulation, destruction of tumor cells, wound healing, disinfection of medical equipment, and even, the use of plasma activated water as a mouthwash to treat dental problems [149, 153-160].

 In recent years, the medical research on plasma activated media has focused much of its efforts on fighting cancer [112, 165-173].